-The alternative adhesion primers you can use on stain, varnish or old oil-based paints are Zinsser BIN, or one of the water-based primers which seem to be flooding the market.
+The alternative adhesion primers you can use on stain, varnish or old oil-based paints are Zinsser BIN, PS1 primer, or one of the water-based primers which seem to be flooding the market.
 Again, the water-based alternatives are generally not up to the task.
-They may not adhere well enough, but even if they do pass a scratch test, they will still let tannings bleed through.
+They may not adhere well enough, but even if they do pass a scratch test, they will still let tannins bleed through.
 Zinsser BIN is a good product to use.
 It will knacker your brushes and it won’t level off very nicely, but it’ll do the job.

 Zinsser Cover Stain will outperform both products on varnish and stained timber.
 It will be absolutely bullet proof in two hours and block any tannings dead!
 Honestly, when I say it is the very best product on the market for this task, I mean it.

 Yes, you can use Zinsser Cover Stain as a stabiliser, but most of the time there are better alternatives.
 For plaster you may be better looking at Zinsser Gardz or PVA, for masonry you may be better going for an exterior stabilising solution designed for the task.
 The list goes on.

 There was one time I used Zinsser Cover Stain as a stabiliser to great effect.
 We were decorating the inside of an old church.
 The walls weren’t just chalky and generally unstable, but they were heavily stained with water marks and other nasties.
 We filled imperfections with what seemed like three tons of powder filler, then coated the whole lot in a very diluted Cover Stain.
 It worked brilliantly and gave us the ideal base for our eggshell emulsion.